sevagh/ElectroPARTYogram/README.md

 ElectroPARTYogram is a mostly native (C++ - some Kotlin for record permission requesting) Android app targeting NDK r20.1.5948944 and an API level >= 24.
 The only ABI built is arm64-v8a for NEON support.
 All development and testing was done on my Nokia 6.1.
 Android Studio (version 3.5.3) was used for all development.

-Dependencies are mostly checked out as git submodules under app/src/main/cpp, and you'll most likely have to run `git submodule update --init --recursive` after cloning the project.
-I've checked out the SFML sources directly since I had to make tweaks to get it to compile.
-Also, ogg, vorbis, and FLAC didn't work so well with the submodule method, so I compiled static arm64-v8a libraries using the NDK, as such:
+Dependencies are added as git submodules under app/src/main/cpp, and you'll most likely have to run `git submodule update --init --recursive` after cloning the project.
+I've included the SFML sources directly since I had to make tweaks to get it to compile.
+Also, for ogg, vorbis, and FLAC I compiled static arm64-v8a libraries using the NDK as such:

 ```
 sevagh:ogg $ mkdir -p build && cd build && \